jonmikeli/azure-move2vnet/README.md

 Another interesting use case would be to use `move2vnet` to add VNet security to already running applications.

-So, this is the why.
+> So, adding VNet security seamlessly to an application is the why.

 ## How does it work?